AgoraIO-Community/flutter_call_subtitles/docs/SUBTITLES.md

 ## Start Transcription within the Call
 To make a network call from your Flutter application, you can use the `http` package.
-Ensure you use the same App ID on both the app and the backend server.
+Ensure you use the same App ID on both the front end app and the backend server, so that they are connected to the same Agora service.
 Then, call your API to start the transcribing.

 Within the [`call.dart`](./lib/call.dart) file, you can add this `startTranscription` function: